How to Get Cell Service and Internet in National Parks (2026)

 Wi-Fi access in Yosemite is restricted to the hotels surrounding the park and in Mariposa County library branches, not in the park itself.
 But if you suddenly need Wi-Fi while you’re in, around, or near Yosemite, you might be able to use these networks.

-We’d first recommend hopping over to Degnan’s Kitchen, both a good place to eat and a free Wi-Fi access point.
+We’d first recommend hopping over to Degnan’s Kitchen, which is both a good place to eat and a free Wi-Fi hotspot.
 But if you’re in need of a computer as well, your best bet is one of the Mariposa County library branches in either Yosemite Valley or Wawona.

-Yosemite Valley Lodge, The Ahwawhnee, Curry Village, and Wawona Hotel also have Wi-Fi available to their overnight guests.
-However, if you’re not a guest at one of these places, you’ll want to try some aforementioned public internet access points instead.
+Yosemite Valley Lodge, The Ahwahnee, Curry Village, and Wawona Hotel also have Wi-Fi available to their overnight guests.
+However, if you’re not a guest at one of these places, you’ll want to try some of the aforementioned public internet access points instead.

 Do Yosemite campgrounds have Wi-Fi?
 (PAA)

-There are certain campsites around Yosemite that offer Wi-Fi access, but remember it’s likely to be a satellite connection.
+There are certain campsites around Yosemite that offer Wi-Fi access, but remember it’s likely to be via satellite.
 Because of the connection type, they’re bound to be a bit slower than you’re used to at home.

-That said, Yosemite Pines RV Resort and Family Lodging offers Wi-Fi at its cabin, RV, and tent sites, and also in retro trailers, Conestoga wagons, and yurts near Yosemite National Park.
+That said, Yosemite Pines RV Resort and Family Lodging offers Wi-Fi at its cabin, RV, and tent sites, as well as in retro trailers, Conestoga wagons, and yurts near Yosemite National Park.
 Unfortunately, this Wi-Fi access isn’t free.
 You’ll need to pay the following (fairly low) fees to get Wi-Fi at Yosemite campgrounds.

 Joshua Tree Cell Service

-You can find cell service in Joshua Tree National park, but it’s more of a hunt.
-The vast majority of Joshua Tree will have no signal, but we’ve collected the handful of spots experienced hikers1 found to carry cell signal.
+You can find cell service in Joshua Tree National Park, but it’s more of a hunt.
+The vast majority of Joshua Tree will have no signal, but we've collected a handful of spots where experienced hikers have found cell service.

 You'll notice in the following lists that the best place for cell phone service across the board is the Oasis Visitor Desert Institute.
 So if something goes awry and you need to make a call, you should head there.